Air France Flight 406: Flight

 Air France Flight 406 was an international scheduled passenger flight originating in Brazzaville, Congo, on a route with the final destination Marignane Airport, France.
 Intermediate stops were Fort Lamy, Chad, and Marseille, France.
 The flight was flown by a Lockheed L-1649 Starliner, F-BHBM De Grasse.

 After taking off from Fort Lamy, and while cruising at an altitude of approximately 20,000 ft, the Starliner broke up after its empennage failed.
 The plane crashed to earth approximately 35 mi from Edjele oilfield, near the Libya border.
 All aboard Flight 406 were killed.

 Eighteen children were among the dead.
 Among them were the three young children of the United States Charge d'Affaires in the Central African Republic, who, along with their mother (the charge's wife), were on Flight 406 headed for London.
 Also among the dead were a count and countess, plus two Central African Republic government ministers.
 Rumors began to surface after Flight 406's crash that it had been an assassination by enemies of the Central African Republic.

 Investigation

 The most probable cause of Air France Flight 406 crashing was sabotage with a nitrocellulose explosive.
+The motive for the bombing remains unclear, as no one was arrested, caught, or owned up to being the bomber.